Methadone Clinics Near Me

 - Gastrointestinal issues (nausea, vomiting, decreased appetite).

-Additional risks of methadone include:1
+Additional risks of methadone use include:1

-While methadone is generally safe when used appropriately, misusing it may lead to an overdose.
+While methadone is generally safe when it is used appropriately, misusing it may lead to an overdose.
 Even if the person is no longer feeling the effects of the last dose, the medication can still be in the body, leading to overdose if they take more.1 Overdosing on methadone can be fatal.
-Symptoms of overdose may include:6
+Symptoms of methadone overdose may include:6

 - Markedly constricted pupils (pinpoint or pinprick pupils).